system-zero/system-zero/data/docs/la.md

 provides mechanisms for object oriented techniques, and also some functional concepts.

+However, besides the quite common and almost established syntax and semantics, it aims to find syntactical ways to imitate the human's mind flow with symbols that match the underlying word, and to set the semantics for a code flow that follows the underlying programmer thought and exhibits finally the underlying intention.
+As such the language probaly can be described in a sentence, as an intentional and expressional language, that imitates the human mind and using human expressions.
+And this is a main focus.

 The following is an early draft, but looks quite close to the final reference.

 ## Syntax and Semantics